tom6931/PSSS/README.md

 # Metadata
-Now that you have the matching reads from your guqery, you can explore the metadata for your reads with AWS Athena.
+Now that you have the matching reads from your query, you can explore the metadata for your reads with AWS Athena.

 Much more!

 # Aligning with ElasticBLAST

 ElasticBLAST is a cloud native application that runs the command-line BLAST+ executables for you in the cloud.
-It can bring up multiple instances to run a large nubmer of searches quickly for you, and it handles a lot of the complexity of running BLAST on the cloud for you.
-This includes bringing up instances and populating them with the BLAST databases and the BLAST sofware, scheduling the seaches, and deallocating the resources when the work is done.
+It can bring up multiple instances to run a large number of searches quickly, and it handles much of the complexity of running BLAST on the cloud.
+This includes selecting instance types, starting them, populating them with the BLAST databases and sofware, scheduling the seaches, and deallocating the resources when the work is done.

 ElasticBLAST can search an NCBI provided database or one that you provide.

-ElasticBLAST can be used for the alignment portions of your work, so we discuss use of ElasticBLAST first.
+The section below presents a quick overview of ElasticBLAST that is required for the hackathon.
+The full ElasticBLAST documentation is [here](https://blast.ncbi.nlm.nih.gov/doc/elastic-blast/elasticblast.html).

-First, you need to install and enable it:
+First, you need to install and enable ElasticBLAST:

 ```
 [ -d .elb-venv ] && rm -fr .elb-venv